Preparing a portfolio

 - Upper Year Entry (Advanced Standing) Portfolio Guidelines

-NOTE: A $40 fee, payable in advance to OCAD University, is required to cover the cost involved with the portfolio assessments
+NOTE: A $50 fee, payable in advance to OCAD University, is required to cover the cost involved with the portfolio assessments.

 - Generate interest and excitement with the first piece

-- Be aware that current work best demonstrates your skill level
+- Be aware that your current work best demonstrates your skill level

 - Be prepared to explain why a particular work was selected for inclusion in your portfolio, what it means to you and what you were trying to achieve

-- Be prepared to talk about any research and preparation you did for your final work
+- Be prepared to reference research and preparation you did for your final work

 - Research OCAD U ahead of time to show your level of interest and commitment to studying here